 *Prichard’s Distillery at Fontanel does allow leashed dogs!

-If you’re like most people, you like to do a bit of local shopping while you’re on vacation.
-Nashville is a GREAT place to do that.
-With neighborhoods like 12 South and Downtown Franklin, there are too many homegrown boutiques for you to skip that part of your trip just because Fido is with you!
-The good news is that the best boutique store owners understand that and will not only allow your dog to come in the store with you, but will provide fresh water (and maybe a treat if you’re lucky).
+If you’re like most people, you like to do a bit of local shopping while you’re on vacation – bit that can be hard when your sweet pup is with you!
+Thankfully, the best Nashville boutique store owners understand that and will not only allow your dog to come in the store with you, but will provide fresh water (and maybe a treat if you’re lucky).

 12 South, “White’s Mercantile:” 12 South is an adorable neighborhood full of restaurants, bakeries (and a popsicle shop), coffee shops, and shopping.
 Aside from the actual pet store, Wags and Whiskers (see below), you can take your dog inside White’s Mercantile.
 The adorable store with an inspiring backstory sells artsy home goods, accessories, unique gifts, and even pet items.
 Plus, you can do your shopping here while you wait for a patio table at BarTaco.